freggy/lbwl-flash/README.md

 after you done some changes you only need to build the plugin and restart docker:
 - in the root directory `maven package`
 - `./flash_docker` execute `docker compose down` &`docker compose up -d`

+## Pushing Flash to Dockerhub

+Push a minecraft server with flash to the Dockerhub:

+1. add the secrets `secrets.DOCKERHUB_USERNAME` and `secrets.DOCKERHUB_PASSWORD` with a dockerhub account where the image should be available
+2. create a release + tag in GitHub.
+This will trigger an action that will build and push an image while the tag the version of the image is